 - 1 cup amaranth

-- Cook the amaranth: In a medium sauce pan, bring 2 cups of vegetable broth to a boil, then add 1 cup of amaranth and immediately lower the heat to medium-low.
-Simmer for 20 minutes, stirring occasionally and scraping the bottom of the pan.
-Remove from heat with the cover off.
+- Cook the amaranth: In a medium sauce pan, bring 2 cups of coconut to a simmer then add 1 cup of amaranth and immediately lower the heat to medium-low.
+Cover and simmer for 20 minutes, stirring occasionally and scraping the bottom of the pan.
 If the amaranth hasn’t absorbed all the liquid, simmer for a few minutes longer uncovered.

 Amaranth seed has an earthy, nutty taste that pairs well with creaminess and sweetness.
 Try mixing cooked amaranth with hearty nuts like cashews or pecans and fruits like figs or pears, with bold herbs like basil or parsley mixed in for brightness.
 Amaranth seed has a similar texture to rice and other hearty grains, and as a result, it can absorb the flavor of the foods in which it is cooked.
 Try serving it in casseroles with flavorful sauces, soups with rich broths, or even sweet smoothies.